What is SOAP and Why Should You Care?

 What is SOAP?

-Here’s a timeline of SOAP during Match Week:
+Here’s a timeline for SOAP during this year’s Match Week:

 I did not receive an offer during SOAP.
-What should I do?
+What now?

 There will be programs that remain unfilled after the Match.
 Once SOAP ends, the NRMP will release a final list of unfilled programs which you can contact directly and inquire about their unfilled positions.